j4g3rOS/CV/README.md

 ## IT Professional

 I enable organisations to leverage technology for operational optimisation, providing strategic support and guidance to advance their IT infrastructure.
-My focus is on enhancing system efficiency and reliability, ensuring that all solutions are fully aligned with overarching business objectives.
+My focus is on enhancing system efficiency and reliability, ensuring that all solutions are fully aligned with overarching business objectives and implementing new alternatives.

 <div align="center">